ssenhouse/Project1/README.md

 # Resources

-Critical to us completing this project were the following websites.
-We recommend that you leverage these resources.
+Critical to our completing this project were the following websites.
+We would recommend that you use these resources.
 They helped us:
-* understand risk parity portfolio theory, and the options within the riskfolio library[https://riskfolio-lib.readthedocs.io/en/latest/index.html]
+* understand risk parity portfolio theory and the options within the riskfolio library[https://riskfolio-lib.readthedocs.io/en/latest/index.html]
 * understand how to construct a risk tolerance variable to quantify an investor's appetite for investment risk[https://finmasters.com/risk-profile-test/#gref]
-* source market data on investment assets from yahoo finance allowing us to quickly create a universe to choose assets[https://github.com/ranaroussi/yfinance]
+* source market data on investment assets from yahoo finance, allowing us to create a universe to choose assets quickly [https://github.com/ranaroussi/yfinance]

 # Results
-To illustrate the results of our model, we ran scenerios to understand the extremes of the model.
-Specifically, if we are to maximize returns based on the client's risk aversion, how do our results in our porfolio change when the client risk tolerance is changed.
+To illustrate the results of our model, we ran scenarios to understand the extremes of the model.
+Specifically, if we are to maximize returns based on the client's risk aversion, how do the results in our portfolio change when the client's risk tolerance is changed?

 ## Risk Avoidant Client
-Based on our questionaire, the risk avoidant client would have entered all '1' for the question.
-As a result the model returned a porfolio that has low returns and low risk.
+Based on our questionnaire, the risk-avoidant client would have entered all '1' for the answers to the questions.
+As a result, the model returned a portfolio with low returns and low risk.

 ## Figure 1